DaveStaudenmaier/DaveStaudenmaier.github.io/_posts/2020-05-31-pwa-navigation.md

 ---
 layout: post
-title: Angular PWA Header/Footer/SideNav Navigation for Devices
+title: PWA Header/Footer/SideNav Navigation using Angular/Material
 ---

 In this blog, we will create from scratch a navigation scheme suitable for a progressive web app that includes a fixed footer and header as well as a slide-out side-nav.

-Angular Version: 9
+Angular/Material Version: 9

 <img src="/images/home1.jpg" height="400px">